 Now gently add your eggs in a single layer in the pot.
 If you just drop them in they will crack and adding them in a single layer ensures they cook evenly.

 Next cover the pot and bring to a boil.
 As soon as they boil remove the pot from the heat, but keep the lid on.
 This will trap the heat inside while the eggs continue to cook.

-Finally remove the eggs from the pot with a slotted spoon and immediately place in a large bowl filled with ice water.
+Once the eggs have finished boiling, remove them from the pot with a slotted spoon and immediately place in a large bowl filled with ice water.
 The ice water will shock the eggs causing the membrane to retreat from the shell and allow you to peel them easier.
 This also serves the dual purpose of cooling down the eggs faster so you can sooner eat one!

 As for peeling, I give them a tap against the counter to crack the shell then I peel it under running water.
 The water helps slip between the shell and membrane for easy removal.

 Tip: If your egg is proving difficult to peel cleanly, try slipping a spoon in-between the shell and the egg and rotate the spoon to separate the two.

 What to Do with Hard Boiled Eggs

 - 6 Eggs (or as many as you wish to boil)